Las Vegas hotel weighs fate of notorious 32nd floor suite

-LAS VEGAS, Oct 9 (Reuters) - What will become of the now-notorious Las Vegas hotel suite that a 64-year-old retiree used to stage the deadliest mass shooting in modern U.S. history?
+LAS VEGAS (Reuters) - What will become of the now-notorious Las Vegas hotel suite that a 64-year-old retiree used to stage the deadliest mass shooting in modern U.S. history?

 That is the difficult decision facing the Mandalay Bay Resort and Casino a week after Stephen Paddock opened fire on a crowd at an outdoor concert from room 135 on the hotel’s 32nd floor, killing 58 and injuring more than 500.

 The suite’s shattered gold-tinted windows are now discreetly covered over.
-The resort, owned by MGM Resorts International , has yet to say what it will do with the space.
+The resort, owned by MGM Resorts International (MGM.N), has yet to say what it will do with the space.

 The challenge is particularly difficult for a hotel in Las Vegas, a place where visitors go to escape everyday lives and real-world problems.